LibrariesHacked/helibtech/helibtech-viewpoints/make-oa-work-in-the-real-world-fix-version-confusion-rights-and-link-priority.md

 * Use automation to keep links and metadata reliable as content changes.
 * Combine usage, authentication insight, and peer context to prioritise improvements and demonstrate value.

-***All of this and more will be explored in OCLC’s [forthcoming webinar](https://connect.oclc.org/helibtech-eresources-webinar-article2): Simplifying e-resource management for the age of OA, AI, and hybrid collections, on Tuesday 2 June***

-With Independent library technology consultant Ken Chad moderating, OCLC’s John McCullough and Ixchel Faniel will dig into real-world patterns behind OA discovery failures, how to operationalise version-aware linking, and where libraries get the largest gains from unified activation.
-Bring your toughest OA edge cases.
-We will focus on pragmatic fixes you can pilot this summer.
-2 June, 14:00 BST/15.00 CEST.
+***All of this and more was explored in OCLC’s [ webinar](https://event.webcasts.com/viewer/event.jsp?ei=1758322&tp_key=f5036c6800): (recording): Simplifying e-resource management for the age of OA, AI, and hybrid collections, held on Tuesday 2 June 2026*** .With Independent library technology consultant Ken Chad moderating, OCLC’s John McCullough and Ixchel Faniel  dug into real-world patterns behind OA discovery failures, how to operationalise version-aware linking, and where libraries get the largest gains from unified activation.

 **Read more:** download the [e-resources report](https://connect.oclc.org/helibtech-eresources-OA)